vexor/vx-promo/help/index.md

     - Gemfile.pg
     - Gemfile.mysql

-These versions of ruby are available for testing:
+<p id="vexor-yml-language-versions">These versions of ruby are available for testing:</p>

 * ``1.8.7-p375``
 * ``1.9.2-p320``